Space-related opportunities in New Zealand

 The global space economy is a multi-billion dollar business that's evolving rapidly due to advances in technology — such as those that lower the costs of building satellites.
 We rely on data from satellites to make our world a better and safer place, and to provide services we all benefit from, including in banking, transport, telecommunications, security, and climate change monitoring.

 What's happening now

 Rocket Lab, a US company with a New Zealand subsidiary, has established the world’s first private orbital launch range located on the Mahia Peninsula.
-It plans frequent commercial launches carrying satellites.
+It conducts frequent commercial launches carrying satellites.

 Other space activity in New Zealand includes:

-- The Government-funded Centre for Space Science Technology (CSST), based in Alexandra, which has plans to develop satellite data products to drive regional economic growth.
+- The Xerra Earth Observation Institute(external link) (formerly the Government-funded Centre for Space Science Technology (CSST)), based in Alexandra, which has plans to develop satellite data products to drive regional economic growth.

 - NASA's super-pressure balloon programme launching from Wanaka in the South Island.